What do Mental Health Advisers do?

 - Work in a multi-disciplinary way for the benefit of individual students.

 - Deliver mental health awareness / first aid training to staff, and provide support to staff who are concerned about the mental health of their tutees.

 - Advise on inclusive provision of teaching, learning, and pastoral support for students at university.

 We offer professional mental health support, but it is not our role to provide ongoing therapy or counselling.
 If you feel you would benefit from seeing a Counsellor, please follow this link to the University’s Student Counselling Service.

 - Fiona Rickard, Mental Health Adviser

-Cheryl, Fiona and Fiona are all registered with a Professional Body (see individual profiles for details).
+Cheryl, Sioned and Fiona are registered with a Professional Body.
 They are also active participants in the University Mental Health Advisers Network, which aims to share good practice and influence developments across the sector.

 Due to COVID-19, we have created a new emergency mental health flow chart, that needs to be followed if you have concerns regarding a student's mental wellbeing and / or safety.